 Then as my focus slowly shifted away I suddenly saw another hundred or more, just sitting, grooming or slowly wandering around.

-We were there in May, early spring.
+We were at Arashiyama Monkey Park in May, early spring.
 Since there had been much earlier popular ‘activity’ amongst the males and females in the troops, many babies were also to be seen, some happily wandering and playing, others still too small, clinging to their mums.

 They all seemed highly accustomed to visitors and were quite nonchalant about our presence.
 They carried about their business like we weren’t there.